rfortherestofus/rin3-fall-2024/README.md

-# R in 3 Months (Spring 2024)
+# R in 3 Months (Fall 2024)

-This repo contains course materials for the Spring 2024 Cohort of R in 3 Months
+This repo contains course materials for the Fall 2024 Cohort of R in 3 Months